ibexa/documentation-developer/docs/guide/multisite.md

                     excluded_uri_prefixes: [ /media, /images ]
 ```

+!!! tip "Separate recommendations for different sites"

+    If you use the [Personalization service](personalization/personalization.md) to provide
+    recommendations to users of your sites, you can configure the service to [return
+    separate recommendations for each of the SiteAccesses](https://doc.ibexa.co/projects/userguide/en/latest/personalization/use_cases/#hosting-multiple-websites).

 ### Configuration parameters

 The two configuration parameters, `location_id` and `excluded_uri_prefixes` are taken into account in several places,